redips/Stack/docs/bootstrap-admin-ui/getting-started.md

 ### Show

-This package configures content of the template to show details resource item.
+This package configures content of the template to show resource details.

 This adds configurable blocks into the `@SyliusAdminUi/crud/show.html.twig` template.